Jim Reeves: Early life and education

-Reeves was born at home in Galloway, Texas, a small rural community near Carthage.
-He was the youngest of eight children born to Thomas Middleton Reeves (1882-1924) and Mary Beulah Adams Reeves (1884-1980).
-He was known as Travis during his childhood years.
-Winning an athletic scholarship to the University of Texas, he enrolled to study speech and drama but quit after only six weeks to work in the shipyards in Houston.
-Soon he resumed baseball, playing in the semi-professional leagues before contracting with the St. Louis Cardinals "farm" team during 1944 as a right-handed pitcher.
-He played for the minor leagues for three years before severing his sciatic nerve while pitching, which ended his athletic career.
+James Travis Reeves was born on August 20, 1923, at his family home in Galloway, Texas, a small rural community near Carthage.
+The youngest of eight children of Thomas Middleton Reeves (1882-1924) and Mary Beulah Adams Reeves (1884-1980), he was known as Travis during his early years.
+He graduated from Carthage High School in 1942.

+Reeves received an athletic scholarship to the University of Texas, where he enrolled to study speech and drama, but he left after six weeks to work in the Houston shipyards.
+He later returned to baseball, playing in semiprofessional leagues before signing in 1944 as a right-handed pitcher with a St. Louis Cardinals farm team.
+He spent three years in the minor leagues until a pitching injury severed his sciatic nerve, ending his athletic career.

 Early career

-Reeves' initial efforts to pursue a baseball career were sporadic, possibly due to his uncertainty as to whether he would be drafted into the military as World War II enveloped the United States.
-On March 9, 1943, he reported to the Army Induction Center in Tyler, Texas for his preliminary physical examination.
-However, he failed the exam (probably due to a heart irregularity), and on 4 August 1943 an official letter declared his 4-F draft status.
+Reeves' initial efforts to pursue a baseball career were sporadic, possibly due to his uncertainty as to whether he would be drafted into the military, as World War II enveloped the United States.
+On March 9, 1943, he reported to the Army Induction Center in Tyler, Texas, for his preliminary physical examination.
+He failed the exam (probably due to a heart irregularity), though, and on 4 August 1943, an official letter declared his 4-F draft status.

 Reeves began to work as a radio announcer and sang live between songs.
 During the late 1940s, he was contracted with a couple of small Texas-based recording companies, but without success.
-Reeves at this point was influenced by early country and western swing artists including Jimmie Rodgers and Moon Mullican, as well as popular singers Bing Crosby, Eddy Arnold and Frank Sinatra.
-In the late 1940s, Reeves joined Moon Mullican's band, and as a solo artist, Reeves recorded Mullican-style songs including "Each Beat of my Heart" and "My Heart's Like a Welcome Mat" in the late 1940s and early 1950s.
+Reeves at this point was influenced by early country and western swing artists, including Jimmie Rodgers and Moon Mullican, as well as popular singers Bing Crosby, Eddy Arnold, and Frank Sinatra.
+In the late 1940s, Reeves joined Moon Mullican's band, and as a solo artist, Reeves recorded Mullican-style songs, including "Each Beat of my Heart" and "My Heart's Like a Welcome Mat" in the late 1940s and early 1950s.

 During these years, Reeves took a job as an announcer for KWKH-AM in Shreveport, Louisiana, then the home of the popular radio program Louisiana Hayride.
 According to former Hayride master of ceremonies Frank Page, who had introduced Elvis Presley on the program in 1954, singer Sleepy LaBeef was late for a performance, and Reeves was asked to substitute.
 (Other accounts—including that of Reeves himself, in an interview on the RCA Victor album Yours Sincerely—name Hank Williams as the absentee.)